abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

     }
 }
 ````

+> `[ConnectionStringName(...)]` attribute is important here and tells to the ABP Framework which connection string should be used for this `DbContext`.

 Create a Design Time Db Factory class, that is used by the EF Core tooling (by `Add-Migration` and `Update-Database` PCM commands for example):